-Gender equality is strictly respected.
+- Gender equality is strictly respected.

-The work of each employee belongs to the IRHA, and each employee has the right to access this work on the internal information network of the organisation.
+- The work of each employee belongs to the IRHA, and each employee has the right to access this work on the internal information network of the organisation.

-Every employee looks for solutions that are sustainable, equitable, efficient, economically justifiable and adapted to the objectives of each project.
+- Every employee looks for solutions that are sustainable, equitable, efficient, economically justifiable and adapted to the objectives of each project.

-The behaviour of the IRHA members must be exemplary, particularly during professional trips in project implementation countries.
+- The behaviour of the IRHA members must be exemplary, particularly during professional trips in project implementation countries.

 The economic, rational and equitable management of the IRHA Secretariat and the protection of its property is a condition included in its Code of Ethics.

-As a non-profit organisation, recognised by the importance of its work in the public interest, and tax-exempt, the IRHA bears the responsibility to protect and raise its reputation.
+As a non-profit organisation, recognized by the importance of its work in the public interest, and tax-exempt, the IRHA bears the responsibility to protect and raise its reputation.
 To this end, the respect of its Code of Ethics is a mandatory requirement, but not exclusive.